yutec/FightBrand/README.md

 	julia -p 40 -O3 mainMulti.jl

 Each instance does not need large memory (about 1GBs of memory would work).
-The output "sim824.jld" is exported, for example, to subfolder `output/dat824/m15/mc0/b1/`, where m15 is model ID for the RC logit demand specification, mc0 for the default wholesale marginal cost of MVNOs, b1 for the 1st 200 batch of the Monte Carlo (v1 for vertical integration model).
-For details, see readData function in Helper.jl.
+The output `sim824.jld` is exported, for example, to subfolder `output/dat824/m15/mc0/b1/`, where m15 is model ID for the RC logit demand specification, mc0 for the default wholesale marginal cost of MVNOs, b1 for the 1st 200 batch of the Monte Carlo (v1 for vertical integration model).
+For details, see "readData" function in `Helper.jl`.

 #### 2. mainMulti2.jl

-This file performs the same simulation analysis as mainMulti.jl only for different model ("model=0").
+This file performs the same simulation analysis as `mainMulti.jl` only for different model ("model=0").
 It runs by command:

 	julia -p 40 -O3 mainMulti2.jl

 #### 3. main.jl
 This post-simulation code generates all the remaining tables for the counterfactual exercises in the manuscript.
 Most outputs are printed in the command-line console.
-The large tables for diversion ratios and elasticities are exported as CSV files within the same subfolder as in the above (mainMulti.jl).
+The large tables for diversion ratios and elasticities are exported as CSV files within the same subfolder as in the above (`mainMulti.jl`).
 It takes as input the file `sim824.jld` in the original path.

 ```
 julia -O3 main.jl 2>&1 | tee -a log.txt